marcomq/tauri-plugin-python/README.md

 ## Add the plugin to an existing tauri application

 These steps assume that you already have a basic tauri application available.
-Alternatively, you can immediately start with the example application.
+Alternatively, you can immediately start with the application in "example" directory.

 - run `npm run tauri add python`
 - add `src-tauri/src-python/main.py` and modify it acording to your needs, for example add `def greet_python(intput): return str(input) + " from python"`